crowdsecurity/crowdsec-docs/crowdsec-docs/docs/faq.md

 CrowdSec Security Engine is a open-source security software.
 See the [overview](/intro.mdx).

-## I've installed Security Engine, it detects attacks but doesn't block anything ?!
+## I've installed the Security Engine, it detects attacks but doesn't block anything ?!

 Yes, the Security Engine is in charge of detecting attacks, and [Remediation Component](/bouncers/intro.md) are applying decisions.
 If you want to block the detected IPs, you should deploy a Remediation Component, such as the ones found on the [hub](https://hub.crowdsec.net/browse/#bouncers) !